ampproject/amphtml/spec/amp-story-player.md

 #### getStoryState

-Takes in a string: the story state, currently only `page-attachment`.
+- string: the story state, currently only `page-attachment`.

-This will cause a custom event to be fired, see `page-attachment-open` and `page-attachment-close`.
+Will cause a custom event to be fired, see `page-attachment-open` and `page-attachment-close`.

 ```
 player.getStoryState('page-attachment');
 ```